bfriesen/GhostWriter/README.md

     - This is the contingency plan if the auto-typing gets messed up - you can push either of these directly to the app at any time.
 - Keyboard Data
     - Defines the actual keystrokes that are sent to the target app.

 ---

+Create a new console app in Visual Studio named "GhostWriterDemo".
+Leave Visual Studio open - Ghost Writer will send keystrokes to it.

+---